Training Image Derivatives: Increased Accuracy and Universal Robustness: First Order

 \subsection{Oracle Expansion}

-The robustness is determined by expression (\ref{eq:N-O}) and its linear analysis is most conveniently done by computing the gradients of $N$ and $\mathcal O$.
-While the gradient of the network can be computed efficiently using the backward pass, to find the gradient of the oracle, we need to compute the first directional derivative from the expression (\ref{eq:oracle expansion}).
+The accuracy across the entire input space, and therefore the resilience to perturbations, is defined by the deviation from the oracle (\ref{eq:N-O}).
+Its linear analysis near the manifold requires computing the gradients of $N$ and $\mathcal O$.
+While the gradient of $N$ can be efficiently computed using the backward pass, the gradient of the oracle requires first determining the directional derivative from the expression (\ref{eq:oracle expansion}).